Rock climbing in the Grampians National Park

 To ensure the protection of these values, in February 2019 Parks Victoria announced it would be strictly enforcing the existing restrictions that were created to protect the park’s highly sensitive areas called Special Protection Areas.
 This decision meant that activities such as rock climbing could no longer take place in a Special Protection Area, with the exception of a current exemption for existing licensed tour operators that offer rock climbing and abseiling at Summerday Valley and Lookout Point Wall in the Grampians National Park (see below).

-In August 2020, additional protection zones were put in place at two locations following the rediscovery of Aboriginal cultural heritage.
-The protection zones extend across the climbing areas Taipan Wall and Spurt Wall, and Bundaleer (see below).
+In August 2020, Aboriginal cultural heritage was rediscovered at the climbing areas Taipan Wall/Spurt Wall, and Bundaleer (see below).

 More than 60 per cent of the national park is outside of Special Protection Areas, which are shown on these maps and climbing information (PDF).